j-morano/contemporary-z/README.md

 Contemporary-z is in early development, so it lacks many of the functionalities available in the original `z`.
 However, its design makes it easily extensible, which makes it possible not to delay the incorporation of these functionalities for too long.

-For the time being, Contemporary-z already supports [fish shell](https://github.com/fish-shell/fish-shell) and [bash](https://www.gnu.org/software/bash/).
+For the time being, Contemporary-z already supports [fish shell](https://github.com/fish-shell/fish-shell), [bash](https://www.gnu.org/software/bash/) and [Zsh](https://www.zsh.org/).
 Furthermore, since it is written in Rust and uses an SQLite database, it should be relatively easy to adapt it to more shells; it is only necessary to incorporate new installation and runtime scripts for the new shell.

 ## Installation

-At the moment, Comeplementary-z supports both fish shell and bash.
+At the moment, Comeplementary-z supports fish shell, bash and Zsh.
 To install it from source, it is only necessary to run the specific installation script for the desired shell.

 ### Fish